 - 1) Midterm 1 examination: 25% - a.
-75 minutes in class on Feb 4 - b.
+In class, Feb 14 - b.
+Short answer and Long answer/essay questions - c.
+Examines information covered in Chapters 1-3, in class, and any additional readings or presentations - 2) Midterm 2 examination: 25% - a.
+In class, Mar 9 - b.
+Short answer and Long answer/essay questions - c.
+Examines information covered in Chapters 4-6, in class, and any additional readings or presentations since the midterm 1 examination. - 3) Final examination: 30% - a.
+150 minutes registrar scheduled - b.
 Multiple choice, short answer and Long answer/essay questions - c.
-Examines information covered in Chapters 1-3, in class, and any additional readings - 2) Midterm 2 examination: 25% - a.
-75 minutes in class on Mar 10 - b.
-Multiple choice, short answer and Long answer/essay questions - c.
-Examines information covered in Chapters 4-6, in class, and any additional readings since the midterm 1 examination. - 3) Final examination: 25% - a.
-Take home examination assigned on April 14 and due by 5:30pm on April 24. - b.
-Examination will be accessed/delivered using D2L. - c.
-Multiple choice and short answer questions - d.
-Examines information covered in Chapters 7-10 of the textbook. - 4) Term Paper: 25% - a.
+Examines information covered in Chapters 7-10, information covered in class, and any additional readings or presentations since the midterm 2 examination. - 4) Term Paper: 20% - a.
 On any topic dealing with normal or abnormal nervous system development. - b.
-Maximum of 20 double-spaced pages, not including references. - c.
+Maximum of 20 double-spaced pages, not including references.

+- c.
 12 point Times font (about 15 characters/inch). - d.
-The paper topic, in the form of an outline, must be emailed to instructor no later than 6:00 pm Monday, March 23rd. - i.
+The paper topic, in the form of an outline, must be emailed to the instructor no later than 6:00 pm Monday, March 22nd.
+Late submissions are not accepted without approval from the instructor. - i.
 Reduction of final paper grade by 5% for each 24h interval that the paper outline is late. - e.
 Paper will be graded on two criteria: presentation (4%), including grammar, organization, clarity of writing, and other skills pertaining to written English, and content (16%), including the accuracy of information presented, etc. - f.
-Paper to be e-mailed before 6:00pm April 15th, 2018. - i.
+Paper to be e-mailed before 6:00pm April 14th, 2023.
+Late submissions are not accepted without approval from the instructor. - i.
 Reduction of 10% for each 24h interval that the paper is late, including weekends.